 When you retire, there are many external procedures related to your taxes.
 It may seem particularly difficult for the first time, but it’s all about getting the right tax support and filing your tax return accordingly.

-If you retire in July, for example, you can submit a withholding slip to your new office and they will make year-end adjustments instead.
-However, if you join a new company after the end of November, the procedure may not be completed by the end of the year and you may not be able to make the year-end adjustment.
+If you retire in July, for example, you can submit a withholding slip to your new office, and they will make year-end adjustments instead.
+However, if you join a new company after the end of November, the procedure may not be completed by the end of the year, and you may not be able to make the year-end adjustment.
 In that case, you will need to file your tax return yourself.

-When you become lawfully unemployed in Japan
+What to do when you become lawfully unemployed in Japan

 Sometimes, resigning from your job isn’t always part of the plan.
 There may be a time when you’re forced to quit your job.
 If you don’t have another company to join immediately, you will become officially unemployed in Japan.